AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-groups/create-and-manage-groups/deactivate-or-reactivate-a-group.md

 The information on this page refers to functionality available only in the new Workfront experience beta.

 <!--
-<p style="color: #ff1493;" data-mc-conditions="QuicksilverOrClassic.Draft mode">If Callisto adds the <b>Is active</b> checkbox to the Details page for groups you view, add that info to Manage groups/Create and manage groups/<b>manage-a-group</b> and to Manage groups/Create and manage groups/<b>view-and-manage-a-groups-details</b></p>
+If Callisto adds the <b>Is active</b> checkbox to the Details page for groups you view, add that info to Manage groups/Create and manage groups/**manage-a-group** and to Manage groups/Create and manage groups/**view-and-manage-a-groups-details**
 -->

 You can deactivate a group you manage that you no longer use.